vorpalnet/blade/services/proxy-balancer/README.md

 timeout, 480, 404, 5xx, 3xx) escalate to the next tier; user-state and auth
 responses (486 busy, 401/407 auth, 487 canceled, all 6xx per RFC 3261 §16.7)
 are relayed to the caller and never touch a more expensive tier.
-A caller who CANCELs mid-hunt ends the plan — late leg failures cannot launch new tiers.
+A caller who CANCELs mid-hunt ends the plan — late dialog failures cannot launch new tiers.
 The last tier's failure is relayed; nothing routable anywhere → 503.
 Tier `timeout` defaults to 180s in the schema (a serial hunt's timer drives it, so it must never be 0).
 In-dialog requests are relayed by the b2bua